snaketron/ClustIRR/README.md

-# ClustIRR: Clustering of Immune cell Receptor Repertoires (IRRs).
+# ClustIRR: Clustering of Immune Receptor Repertoires (IRRs).

-ClustIRR is a quantitative method for clustering of immune cell receptor repertoires (IRRs).
-The algorithm of ClustIRR finds groups of T or B cell receptors (TCRs or BCRs) that likely have similar specificity.
+ClustIRR is a quantitative method for clustering of immune receptor repertoires (IRRs).
+The algorithm of ClustIRR finds groups of T or B cell receptors (TCRs or BCRs) that likely have the same antigen specificity.
-This is achieved by comparing the global and local sequence features of complementarity-determining regions (CDRs) as proposed in [1,2].
-Once the specificity groups are identified in a set of IRRs, the algorithm performs quantitative comparison of the cluster structures and their properties between biological conditions.
+This is achieved by comparing global and local sequence features of the complementarity determining regions (CDRs) of TCRs and BCRs as proposed in [1,2].
+Once the specificity groups are identified in a set of IRRs, the algorithm performs quantitative comparison of the cluster structure abundances and their properties between biological conditions.

 TODOs: